BookmapAPI/DemoStrategies/Strategies/src/main/java/velox/api/layer1/simpledemo/alerts/README.md

 ### Layer1ApiSoundAlertDeclarationMessage

-This message helps Bookmap create a centralized space for managing alerts.
+This message helps Bookmap to create a centralized space for managing alerts.
 With this message, an addon declares its intention of sending `Layer1ApiSoundAlertMessage`'s of some form.
 Thus, before sending a
 `Layer1ApiSoundAlertMessage`, your addon should create and send the `Layer1ApiSoundAlertDeclarationMessage`.
-This creates a new record in the _Sound Alerts_ dialog

-- available via _File -> Alerts -> Configure alerts_.
-Below is an example of this dialog with 2
-  alert declarations - one capable of creating a popup and sound notifications, another - supporting only popup alert.
+This creates a new record in the _Sound Alerts_ dialog, available via _File -> Alerts -> Configure alerts_.
+Below is an example of this dialog with 2 alert declarations - one capable of creating a popup and sound notifications, another - supporting only popup alert.

 ![declarations-example.png](../../../../../../../../doc/img/declarations-example.png)

-As you may see, declaration #1 has 2 buttons, and declaration #2 - only 1. *Here is a major note:*
+As you may see, declaration #1 has 2 buttons, and declaration #2 - only 1. *Here is the major note:*
 The `Layer1ApiSoundAlertDeclarationMessage` indicates whether a linked alert **can** have a sound/popup notification, but the actual state (on/off) is defined by another message - `Layer1ApiAlertSettingsMessage`

 Also, take a look at the "cancel" button on the image above.
 When a user clicks it, your addon will obtain the same `Layer1ApiSoundAlertDeclarationMessage` for which this event occurred, but with a flag
-`Layer1ApiSoundAlertDeclarationMessage#isAdd = false`. _Bookmap expects that your addon will stop sending alerts described by this declaration._
+`Layer1ApiSoundAlertDeclarationMessage#isAdd = false`. **Bookmap expects that your addon will stop sending alerts described by this declaration.**

 Also, to the left you may see a "Filter" button - this allows a user to conveniently filter out alerts declarations based on its properties.

-Thus, if your addon declares alerts - it should also listen for `Layer1ApiSoundAlertDeclarationMessage`'s.
+Thus, if your addon declares alerts - it should also listen for `Layer1ApiSoundAlertDeclarationMessage`'s, as well as `Layer1ApiAlertSettingsMessage`'s.
 As an example - take a look at the implementation of `Layer1ApiAlertDemo#onUserMessage(Object)`

 ### Layer1ApiAlertGuiMessage

-This message allows you to incorporate your control GUI for alerts into Bookmap.
+This message allows you to add your control GUI for alerts into Bookmap.
 Usually an addon would register this GUI after it's been activated - for example, check out `Layer1ApiAlertDemo#onStrategyCheckboxEnabled(String, boolean)`.
 _Note:_ if your addon doesn't implement the `Layer1ApiInstrumentSpecificEnabledStateProvider`, you